-Hogeland has also published essays on history, music, and politics in The Atlantic Monthly, AlterNet, Salon, The New York Times, Boston Review, The Huffington Post, Lapham’s Quarterly, and elsewhere.
-His essay “American Dreamers” appears in Da Capo’s Best Music Writing 2009, edited by Greil Marcus.
+Hogeland has published essays on history, music, and politics in The Atlantic Monthly, AlterNet, Salon, The New York Times, Boston Review, The Huffington Post, Lapham’s Quarterly, and elsewhere.
+In 2009, his essay “American Dreamers,” first published in Boston Review, was selected by Greil Marcus for the tenth anniversary edition of Da Capo’s Best Music Writing.
 Hogeland contributed the chapter on insurrections to A Blackwell Companion to American Military History and the chapter on Ron Chernow to Historians on Hamilton (Rutgers University Press).
-His next book, on the startling moves Alexander Hamilton made in pursuit of his national finance plan, and Thomas Jefferson’s furious, failed effort to dismantle that plan, is now under contract to FSG.
+His next book, on the hardball moves Alexander Hamilton made in pursuit of his national finance plan is under contract to Farrar, Straus and Giroux.

-William Hogeland is a busy speaker on founding history — from the startling realities of Alexander Hamilton’s national plan of public finance to the unnnamed first war the United States ever fought to the hardball backroom politics that brought about the Declaration of Independence.
-He has given talks for many institutions and groups, including the National Archives, the Museum of American Finance History, Citrin Cooperman Accountants and Advisors, the National Alcohol Beverage Control Association, Historic Philadelphia, the John Adams National Historic Park, the Pritzker Military Museum and Library, the Free Library of Philadelphia, the Kansas City Public Library, Politics & Prose Bookstore and Coffeehouse, the World Affairs Council of Dallas, the Society for American Music Annual Conference, the American Historical Association Annual Conference, CUNY’s Gotham Center, the Bostonian Society, and Kings County Distilling.
+As a busy speaker on subjects ranging from the startling realities of Alexander Hamilton’s national plan of public finance to the unnamed first war the United States ever fought to the overlooked backroom politics that brought about the Declaration of Independence, Hogeland has given talks for many institutions and groups, including the National Archives, the Museum of American Finance History, Citrin Cooperman Accountants and Advisors, the National Alcohol Beverage Control Association (morning keynote, Aspen), Historic Philadelphia, the John Adams National Historic Park, the Pritzker Military Museum and Library, the Free Library of Philadelphia, the Kansas City Public Library, Politics & Prose Bookstore and Coffeehouse, the World Affairs Council of Dallas, the Society for American Music Annual Conference, the American Historical Association Annual Conference, CUNY’s Gotham Center, the Bostonian Society, and Kings County Distilling.
 He has also served as a history consultant for “The Daily Show” and appeared on PBS TV “History Detectives,” CBS TV “Good Morning, America,” C-SPAN “Book TV,” PCN “PA Books,” “Salon’s Facebook Live,” Minnesota Public Radio, Wisconsin Public Radio, Texas Public Radio, Fox News Radio, and many other broadcast, cable, and online shows and channels.

 Self-publishing venture: http://www.hogelandpublishing.com.